The Institute on the Environment supports transformative work toward solving global grand challenges through graduate fellowships and grants.

 IonE Project Grants (formerly known as Discovery Grants) help highly innovative, world-class research activities get off the ground with a one-time investment of venture capital funding.
 We look for projects that will make a transformative difference in interdisciplinary research and discovery.

-IonE Mini Grants help spur new collaborations by providing small amounts of funding (from $500 to $3,000, with average grants of $1,500), administrative support (including organizing and staffing meetings) and space (for meetings, small conferences, new courses, reading groups, etc.) to interdisciplinary groups of faculty, staff and students from across the University of Minnesota system.
+IonE Mini Grants help spur new collaborations by providing small amounts of funding (up to $3,000), administrative and logistical support (including organizing and staffing meetings) and space (for meetings, small conferences, new courses, reading groups, etc.) to interdisciplinary groups of faculty, staff and students from across the University of Minnesota system.
 The grants are meant to encourage collaboration across disciplines, units and campuses.
+We are accepting proposals for Fall Academic Year 2016 Mini Grants through October 4, 2015.